-While it is now clear that Fe regulates algal growth rates in many regions of the Southern Ocean (Martin, 1990; de Baar et al., 2005), its role in carbon export remains ambiguous and mostly based on artificial iron fertilization experiments (Boyd et al., 2004; Buesseler, 2004).
-In order to assess the influence of Fe on mixed-layer NCP, we ussion Paper production in compare our O2/Ar NCP measurements to that of dissolved Fe concentrations, atmospheric Fe deposition and particulate export fluxes of Fe, and Fe biological sufficiency.
-Dissolved Fe concentrations generally decreased from north to south during the SAZ-Sense cruise (Bowie et al., 2009) (Fig. 2c).
-Our measured NCP values similarly decrease to the south (Figs. 1 and 2d).
+While it is now clear that Fe regulates algal growth rates in many regions of the Southern Ocean (de Baar et al., 2005; Martin, 1990), its role in carbon export remains ambiguous and mostly based on artificial iron fertilization experiments (Boyd et al., 2004; Buesseler, 2004) and studies of naturallyiron fertilized systems (Blain et al., 2007; Pollard et al., 2009).
+In order to assess the influence of Fe on mixed-layer NCP, we compare our O_2/Ar NCP measurements to that of dissolved Fe concentrations, atmospheric Fe deposition and particulate export fluxes of Fe, and Fe biological sufficiency.

+Dissolved Fe concentrations generally decreased from north to south during the SAZ-Sense cruise (Bowie et al., 2009) (Fig. 3c).
+Our measured NCP values similarly decrease to the south (Figs. 1 and 3d).
 The concentration gradient is most likely due to a large supply of Fe further north, from both advection of iron-rich subtropical waters and aeolian deposition off the Australian continent (Bowie et al., 2009).
-Although the iron may be entrained or deposited north of the Subtropical Front, N and P limitation may prevent iron consumption until the water is advected to the SAZ where macronutrient availability increases.
+Although the iron may be entrained or deposited north of the Subtropical front, N and P limitation may prevent iron consumption until the water is advected to the SAZ where macronutrient availability increases.
 Mixing of macronutrient poor/micronutrient rich subtropical waters with macronutrient rich/micronutrient poor subantarctic waters probably enhances primary production at the front.
-Our observations however do not provide a definite answer as to what is causing the intensification of NCP near the STF.
-Iron concentrations below the mixed layer in the SAZ are lower than in surface waters, indicating a source of iron delivered either laterally (e.g., originating from shelf sediments) or from above (e.g., originating from atmospheric dusts) (Bowie et al., 2009; Mongin et al., 2010).
+Based on our observations, it is difficult to evaluate whether this is the mechanism leading to intensification of NCP near the STF (see also Bowie et al., 2009).
+Iron concentrations below the mixed layer in the SAZ are lower than in surface waters, indicating a source of iron delivered either laterally (e.g., originating from shelf sediments) or from above (e.g., originating from atmospheric dusts) (Bowie et al., 2009; Mongin et al., 2011).
 In the PFZ, the iron concentration profile is reversed, increasing with depth, consistent with major nutrient vertical structure and indicating a predominance of an iron source from below (e.g., via upwelling).
 It was recently hypothesized that, in addition to advection of iron-rich subtropical waters and atmospheric Fe deposition, higher rates of carbon export to the south might also help to explain the southward decrease in dissolved Fe concentration at the surface (Sedwick et al., 2008).
-This mechanism is unlikely to be important in the region at the time of the SAZ Sense study as it requires that the meridional gradient in NCP be opposite to our observations (Figs. 1 and 2d).
+This mechanism is unlikely to be important in the region at the time of the SAZ Sense study as it requires that the meridional gradient in NCP be opposite to our observations (Figs. 1 and 3d).